understrup/aci-fabric-setup/README.md

 					"Key"								= "<tacacs key>"
     		} : "A server section is added per Tacacs server" }
+		"MCP":	{
+			"Comment :  Mis-Cabling Protocol"
+			"MCP"			= "<enable/disable>"
+			"Key"			= "<text string>"
+				"Comment : The key or password to uniquely identify the MCP packets within this fabric."
+			 "MCP_per_vlan"	= "<enable/disable>"
+		}
+		"Port_Tracking":	{
+				"Comment : if all aci-uplink ports on a leafs is down all down-links ports are closed."
+			"Mode"	= "<enable/disable>"
+		}
+		"EP_loop_protection":	{
+				"Comment : In cause for an end-point loop the interface is closed.."
+			"Mode"	= "<enable/disable>"
+		}
+		"Error_Disabled_Recovery_Policy"	:		{
+				"Comment : The error disabled recovery policy specifies the policy for re-enabling a port that was disabled due to one or more pre-defined error conditions."
+			"Mode"	= "<enable/disable>"
+		}
+ 		"APIC_QoS_Preservation"	 :	{
+				"Comment : The ACI fabric is an 802.1p-COS based and the interpod-network ip network are based on RFC4594.
+Enable marks 802.1p to DCSP arcording to RFC4594"
+			"Mode"	= "<enable/disable>"
+		}
 		"VM-Ware": {
 			"vmware connecter": {
       				"ip-addess/ipv6-address/dns-name"	= "<x.y.z.w>/<x:y:z::w>/dns-name"